 The decentralized Integral Force Feedback component has been demonstrated to provide robust active damping under various operating conditions.
 The addition of parallel springs to the force sensors has been shown to ensure stability during spindle rotation.
-The centralized High Authority Controller, operating in the frame of the struts for simplicity, has successfully achieved the desired performance objectives of maintaining a bandwidth of 10 Hz while maintaining robustness against payload mass variations.
-This investigation has confirmed that the moderate actuator stiffness of $1 \text{ N}/\mu\text{m}$ represents an adequate choice for the active platform, as both very stiff and very compliant configurations introduce significant performance limitations.
+The centralized High Authority Controller, operating in the frame of the struts for simplicity, has successfully achieved the desired performance objectives of maintaining a bandwidth of $10\,\mathrm{Hz}$ while maintaining robustness against payload mass variations.
+This investigation has confirmed that the moderate actuator stiffness of $1\,\mathrm{N}/\mu\mathrm{m}$ represents an adequate choice for the active platform, as both very stiff and very compliant configurations introduce significant performance limitations.

-Simulations of tomography experiments have been performed, with positioning accuracy requirements defined by the expected minimum beam dimensions of 200 nm by 100 nm.
+Simulations of tomography experiments have been performed, with positioning accuracy requirements defined by the expected minimum beam dimensions of $200\,\mathrm{nm}$ by $100\,\mathrm{nm}$.
 The system has demonstrated excellent performance at maximum rotational velocity with lightweight samples.
 While some degradation in positioning accuracy has been observed with heavier payloads, as anticipated by the control analysis, the overall performance remains sufficient to validate the fundamental concept of the NASS.